getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    — match consequents have no implicit input, so a defs-init would have no source).

-   BlockExpr is the defs-init form: `(defs) { stmts }`, with the defs-init container REQUIRED — not optional.
+   BlockExpr is the lenient defs-init form: `(defs) { stmts }`, with the defs-init container REQUIRED — not optional.
 The defs-init uses BlockDefsInitOptImplIn (lenient inner), so DestructureTarget entries may omit their init expression and bind from the enclosing context's implicit input.
-BlockExpr is reachable ONLY from implicit-input positions: <FlowRHSImplIn>
-   (ComprOp / PipelineOp RHS) and FuncBodyPipeline (pipeline body of a function definition).
-It is NOT in <Expr>, NOT in
-   <AsableExpr>, NOT at MatchConsequent, NOT at ComposeOp RHS,
+BlockExpr is reachable ONLY from implicit-input positions: <FlowRHSImplIn> (ComprOp / PipelineOp RHS) and FuncBodyPipeline (pipeline body of a function definition).
+It is NOT in <Expr>, NOT in <AsableExpr>, NOT at FuncBodyExpr / FuncBodyBlock / ComposeOp RHS.

-   NOT at FuncBodyExpr / FuncBodyBlock.
-The reason: a defs-init only has meaning when something supplies the implicit input that destructure-no-init can bind from.
-Standalone `(defs) { body };` is syntactically rejected — no
-   <Expr> alternative or <Stmt> arm reaches it.
+   BlockExprStrict is the strict-optional defs-init form, with the same `(defs) { stmts }` surface but a stricter inner: it uses BlockDefsInitOpt, where Identifier entries may omit their init (implicit `: empty`) but DestructureTarget entries require their init explicitly.
+BlockExprStrict is a host-attached body form, not a general expression — it is admitted only at the colon-led body slots of GuardedExpr and MatchConsequent/MatchConsequentNoSemi.
+   It is NOT an arm of <Expr>, so a free-standing `(defs) { body }` at a value-expression slot (e.g. a `def x:` initializer) is a parse error.

    DefBlockStmt is the named-binding statement form:
    `def (defs) { stmts };`.
 It uses BlockDefsInitOpt — the